BPitts8019/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [x] Explain what a token is used for.

+>A token is a piece of data that is given to a user client after user authentication has been confirmed.
+It is used to allow a user client access to restricted data without forcing them to send access credentials for every request.
+Instead, they simply send the token.

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [x] What steps can you take in your web apps to keep your data secure?

+>*Set data access behind a user login (i.e. username and password)
+>*Use the login to assign permissions for data access
+>*For ease of access a the username and password can be exchanged for a login token which is used for authentication in future requests

-- [ ] Describe how web servers work.
+- [x] Describe how web servers work.

+>A web server is a computer that stores the data and code for a website.
+A server runs a program that processes user requests and issues data or errors based on the needs for the website.
+When the server runs these programs, it is said to be ‘hosting’ the web site.
+A user accesses this website via URLs in a web browser.
+Those URLs and the HTTP request method tells the server what kind of data or process the user is requesting.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+>*Create = POST
+>*Read = GET
+>*Update = PUT
+>*Delete = DELETE

 ## Project Set Up